-SLT consists of the President and CEO, three Vice-Presidents, one Director and a Controller.
-Vacancies for the Chief Financial Officer and the Vice-President of Operations will be filled as the transformation process progresses.
-The current President and CEO is appointed on an interim basis.
-Previous to the interim appointment, the President and CEO served as FFMC's Chief Financial Officer and continues to provide guidance on strategic financial matters.
+SLT consists of the President and CEO, three Vice-Presidents, one Director and the Chief Financial Officer.
 Members of the SLT conduct themselves according to FFMC's Code of Conduct and Conflict of Interest policies as well as ethical standards of business and professional and personal conduct.
-Information about FFMC's SLT is available on the Corporation's website at: http://freshwaterfish.com/content/pages/management-team.
+Information about FFMC's SLT is available on the Corporation's website at; http://freshwaterfish.com/content/pages/management-team.